huggingface/blog/stable_diffusion_with_diffusers.md

 You can change the number of inference steps using the `num_inference_steps` argument.
 In general, results are better the more steps you use.
 Stable Diffusion, being one of the latest models, works great with a relatively small number of steps, so we recommend to use the default of `50`.
 If you want faster results you can use a smaller number.

-The following cell uses the same seed as before, but with fewer steps.
-Note how some details, such as the horse's head or the helmet, are less defined than in the previous image:
+The following code shows how to use the same seed as before, but with fewer steps, and then we show the image it generates.
+Note how the structure is the same, but there are problems in the astronaut(s) and in the horse's paw.

 ```python